 Over the past five years, the invasive coffee berry borer caused damage to Hawaii Island coffee farms, which has led to financial losses for farmers and those who sell it, declines in production, as well damage to the quality of beans.

 Subscribe to News RSS feed

-A Puna man has been charged in connection with a burglary committed in June.
+A man has been charged with burglary, theft and drug offenses in connection with items reported stolen from homes in Hilo.

 Big Island police are asking the public’s help locating three wanted men, including a 20-year-old Puna man sought for escape.

 Police want to question a man whose image was captured on a surveillance video at the scene of a suspicious Kona church fire.

 A felony terroristic threatening charge filed against a Hawaii Police Department sergeant following a domestic dispute at a Kapaau home in late January has been dropped.